tulsi-codes/capstone_1/README.md

 ## DataExploration.ipynb
 In this file you will find a jupyter notebook that will take you throught the data exploration process that I conducted.

+## YellowTaxiNYC ERD .pdf
+This document has an ERD that shows the outline of the tables that are created in file